sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

 -   Overall (across the 4 types of analyses), participants were faster in round 2 relative to round 1 regardless of strategy/order.
 Looking in just round 1 data (nat vs strat, n=62), there were no significant differences in RT by instruction type.
--   **This is also consistent with our takeaways above that the strategy and control conditions take similar resources to implement.**
+-   **This is also consistent with our takeaways above that the strategy and control conditions take similar resources to implement and experiences are similar across instructions.**

 Plot below is mean of median RT plotted for round 1 vs round for each condition:
     ![medianRTAcrossRndsStratPlotsNoFastTrials](https://user-images.githubusercontent.com/19710394/221986838-86d2f596-2b08-4325-ad95-2b055230ae6d.jpg)